esccode/esccode.github.io/_posts/2023-05-15-comptia-data-domain.md

 - Line chart(compare the values of two variables using two axes)
 - Pie chart(A circle broken into slices to represent percentages of information)
 - Bubble chart(This visual will allow you to add a third variable or dimension of the data as represented by the size of the dot (or bubble).)
-- Scatter plot(have both an x-axis and y-axis)
+- Scatter plot(have both an x-axis and y-axis.This visual will allow you to add a third variable or dimension of the data as represented by the size of the dot (or bubble).)
 - Bar chart(Show how data fits into categories,a bar chart reads horizontally, while a column chart reads vertically)
 - Histogram
 - Waterfall(A chart that visualizes performance over time with a series of columns)